medic/cht-sync/README.md

 ### Production Setup

 The production environment setup involves starting Logstash, PostgREST, and DBT.
 This configuration facilitates data synchronization, transformation, and storage for CHT production hosting.
-The required environment variables can be found in the `.env.template` file, which should be customized accordingly for the specific deployment needs.
+The required environment variables can be found in the `env.template` file, which should be customized accordingly for the specific deployment needs.

 ```sh
 # starts: logstash, superset, postgrest and dbt